 Kickoff Friday night in York with a Fun and Delicious Beer Tasting

-We toured two breweries on a special private tour with Glenn and were enamored with his knowledge of beer history as well as how delicious many of the beers we tried are.
+We toured two breweries on a special private tour with Glenn Smith during the pandemic.
+We were enamored with his knowledge of beer history as well as how delicious many of the beers we tried are.
 Glenn also guides patrons through the proper way to experience a beer tasting.
 If you cannot take a tour with York County Ale Trail, we highly recommend visiting Old Forge Brewing Company and Collusion breweries in downtown York!
-(Unfortunately, due to COVID-19, York County Ale Trail is not currently running tours).

 Old Forge Brewing Company